atlas-aerospace-yt/ChessEngine/README.md

 To evaluate chess positions, this code is programmed to use an ANN (Artificial Neural Network) which trains off of an analysis from the currently strongest open source chess engine [Stockfish](https://stockfishchess.org/).</br>
 The goal for the evaluation is to have it recognise drawing positions such as opposite coloured bishop endgames or king Vs king and pawn endgames and also for it to recognise when there is a winning player either positionally or by material.</br>
-This will also be changed to a semi-supervised learning algorithm where the code trains off of the data in `./Data/` then generates pseudo labels for unlabeled data to further train off.
+This will also be changed to a semi-supervised learning algorithm where the code trains off of the data in `./Data/` then generates pseudo labels for unlabelled data to further train off.

 ## Directory Structure
 ```